newbull/newbull/README.md

 Bitcoin is 21,000,000

-Dogecoin is unlimit
+Dogecoin is 10,000,000,000, and unlimited additional currency

-NewBull is unlimit
+NewBull is 2,100,000,000,000, and unlimited additional currency

 # 2. Rewards